 Every year for Father’s Day, I set out to find the perfect Father’s Day card for my dad.
 For him and I, this card expressed our relationship.
 It never had Thomas Kinkaide artwork on it (though he really liked him) nor did it have something about him being the World’s Greatest Father.
 Anything sappy was out.

-The more obnoxious this card was, the better.
+No, the more obnoxious this card was, the better.
 It usually had some funny character or Far-Side type comic on the front.
-Then inside it always had two be either punny or sarcastically funny.
+Then inside it always had too be either punny or sarcastically funny.

 This was us.
-To present him with anything different would not be a testament to our relationship.
+To present him with anything different would not have been a testament to our relationship.

 He never made it out of surgery.

-That card laid on his kitchen counter, sealed and unopened.
-It is still sealed and unopened.
+The card laid on his kitchen counter, sealed and unopened.
+It remains sealed and unopened.
 I don’t remember what it says or what it looks like, but I do remember laughing out loud in the card aisle when I picked it out.

 There are so many things we leave sealed and unopened in our hearts and minds.
 However, we get to to share this incredible mystery between Heaven and Earth, between God and us.